 Two BU Scholars of African American History Elected to AAAS

-Husband and wife researchers, John Thornton and Linda Heywood, are both new members of the American Academy of Arts & Sciences
+Husband and wife researchers John Thornton and Linda Heywood are new members of the American Academy of Arts & Sciences

-Husband and wife scholars and authors John Thornton and Linda Heywood have never been ones to confine their expertise solely to their own research and academic writings.
+Husband and wife scholars and authors John Thornton and Linda Heywood have never been ones to confine their expertise solely to the stereotypical ivory tower.
 Both professors of African American studies and history at Boston University’s College of Arts & Sciences, they worked on Henry Louis Gates, Jr.’s PBS documentaries about tracing African ancestry and advised the redesign of the Smithsonian National Museum of Natural History’s African Voices exhibit.
 Thornton, who is also director of graduate studies in his department, was principal consultant for 2016’s update of the classic television miniseries Roots.

 Projects like these, along with their more academically targeted work, have won them membership in a centuries-old society whose roster includes George Washington, Benjamin Franklin, Ralph Waldo Emerson, and Martin Luther King, Jr. (GRS’55, Hon.’59).
 Heywood and Thornton are among the 276 scholars, artists, scientists, and others newly elected to the American Academy of Arts & Sciences (AAAS).